 Let us take a look at the Castles in England- History and Significance

-Dover Castle is one of the most famous castles in England.
+Dover Castle is one of the most famous medieval castles in England.
 It is also called as ‘the key to England’ due to its defensive significance in history.
 It was built in the iron age and it was further fortified after the Roman conquest of Britain in 43 AD.
 The Romans were responsible for building two lighthouses at the castle out of which only one survived.
 The castle gained importance during the reign of Henry II.
 He saw to its upkeep and spent a significant amount of money on its fortifications.
 It was also instrumental in fending off the French during the First Baron’s War in 1216.
 During the Napoleonic Wars, massive rebuilding took place at the castle.
-It was also during this time that barracks tunnels were added to it.
+The addition of arracks tunnels took place during this time.

 Today, Dover Castle in England is a nationally and internationally recognised historic building.